When you prepare potting soil at home it is more economical, good quality, the right type for your plant, and free of chemicals (organic).

 So, why should you even bother to make your own potting soil at home?

-Because, every plant has different needs, some requires more nutrition, others may want fast draining soil or some requires good water retention quality etc.
+Because every plant has different needs, some require more nutrition, others may want fast draining soil or some require good water retention quality, etc.

 Let’s see the whole process step by step.

-How to Make Potting Soil at Home in India – Preparing Potting Soil For Pots
+How to Make Potting Soil at Home in India – Preparation of Potting Mixture

 Potting Soil Ingredients – What Goes Inside It?